robertrodrigu3z/robertrodrigu3z/README.md

 Hey!
 I'm Robert, a computer science student at the University of Guelph

-Slowly but surely, learning how to code 🧠
+One day at a time, learning more and more about programming, cybersecurity, and anything computer science 🧠